*Always talk to your metabolic healthcare professional prior to making any changes to your PKU diet.

-Summer is the perfect time to enjoy fruits and vegetables at the peak of freshness; making these low protein salads pop with flavor.
+Summer is the perfect time to enjoy fruits and vegetables at the peak of freshness.
 A make-your- own salad station makes a great addition to any cookout or pool party.
 You can also spice up a green garden salad by bringing along your favorite toppings and low protein dressing.

 Try these themed salads for a fresh take on the usual bed of greens:

 Fajita Salad: Create a colorful nutrient-packed meal by topping your salad greens with sautéed red and green bell peppers, onions and zucchini.